 TOTAL REMUNERATION PACKAGE

-Total fixed remuneration (cash salary, superannuation and non-monetary benefits) + STI (cash payment) + LTI (performance rights) = Total Remuneration Package
+Total fixed remuneration + STI (cash + LTI (performance = Total

+(cash salary, payment) rights) Remuneration

+superannuation and Package

+non-monetary benefits)

-FIXED VARIABLE 1
+FIXED VARIABLE

 The Managing Director and specified Executives (Executives) are eligible for STI payments, while the Managing Director and Executives may also have access to an LTI in the form of Performance Rights.
-The most recent LTI Offer was made to the CEO and Executives in August 2020.
+The most recent LTI Offer was made to the CEO and Executives in August 2021.

 The total fixed remuneration of the Managing Director is set against market benchmarks by use of a remuneration consultant.
-The Company seeks this benchmark information every 2-3 years, including during FY19 for setting remuneration from FY20.
+The Company seeks this benchmark information every 2-3 years.
+It was last reviewed in FY19 for setting remuneration from FY20.

 Non-Executive Directors are responsible for appointing, briefing external consultants and managing this process.
-At other times, increases in fixed remuneration are determined by consideration of CPI salary increases applied across the whole company, and use of published information on CEO/MD salaries in the top 500 ASX-listed companies and in companies from related industries of similar market capitalisation and financial status, as described for review of fees for Non-Executive Directors.
+At other times, increases in fixed remuneration are determined by consideration of CPI salary increases applied across the whole Company, and use of published information on CEO/MD salaries in the top 500 ASX-listed companies and in companies from related industries of similar market capitalisation and financial status, as described for review of fees for Non-Executive Directors.